 With this recipe, you can easily set a stack of waffles on your own breakfast table and feed a hungry family.
 You get an extra bit of health with the whole wheat flour, without losing out on flavor or texture.

 Each bite starts with a nice light crispy crunch followed by a touch of fluffy yumminess.
-I like to give these Whole Wheat Buttermilk Waffles a generous drizzling of maple syrup and a handful of fresh fruit.
+I like to give these whole wheat buttermilk waffles a generous drizzling of maple syrup and a handful of fresh fruit.

 We were being healthy the morning these photos were taken, so we didn't bring out the usual bowl of whipped cream, but a big dollop would have been a welcomed topping.

-How to make easy buttermilk waffles
+How to make waffles with whole wheat

 Simply mix the dry ingredients in one bowl (whole wheat flour, sugar, salt, baking soda, and baking powder), the wet ingredients (buttermilk, eggs, butter, and vanilla) in another, then fold the dry mixture into the wet one.
 At this point, be careful not to overmix it - it's okay to have some lumps.

 I'm guilty of not letting my waffle maker preheat all the way, so definitely let it sit until the indicator light, if you have one, signals it has fully heated up, then wait another minute.

+So here it is, our family's recipe for delicious whole wheat buttermilk waffles.
 You can get these on the breakfast table in no time, so enjoy!

-Homemade Waffles (Easy Whole Wheat Buttermilk Waffles)
+Homemade Waffles (Easy Whole Wheat Buttermilk Waffles)Print Recipe Save Recipe

-- 1 1/2 cups whole wheat flour
+- 1 ½ cups whole wheat flour

 - 2 teaspoons baking powder

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 3 tablespoons granulated sugar